OWASP/wstg/document/5-Reporting/README.md

 Performing the technical side of the assessment is only half of the overall assessment process.
 The final product is the production of a well written and informative report.
 A report should be easy to understand and should highlight all the risks found during the assessment phase.
 The report should appeal to both executive management and technical staff.

+**Notes:**

-Note: It is advised to secure the report and encrypt it to ensure that only the receiving party is able to use it.
+- It is advised to secure the report and encrypt it to ensure that only the receiving party is able to use it.
+- This guide provides only suggestions about one possible approach to reporting, and should not be treated as as strict rules that most be followed.
+When considering any of the recommendations below, always ask yourself: *does this make my report better?*

 ## 1. Introduction